 However, when Elizabeth ascended to the throne in 1588, the Bedingfelds’ position became precarious.
 They lost their appointments at court, and were faced with penalties and fines for their refusal to attend the Church of England.

 The family’s circumstances slightly improved under Charles I, as he had a Catholic wife.
 This didn’t last long, however, as the English Civil Wars took a toll on the Hall.
 As both royalists and Catholics, the Bedingfelds became a target for the parliamentarians.
 Their home was looted and set alight.

-Whilst Charles II’s return was welcome, he did not repay the Bedingfelds for what they had lost.
-After the Glorious Revolution of 1688, taxes were doubled for Catholics, and it became illegal for them to inherit land.
+Whilst Charles II’s return was welcome, he didn’t repay the family for what they had lost.
+Circumstances worsened after the Glorious Revolution of 1688.
+Taxes were doubled for Catholics, and it became illegal for them to inherit land.
 The Bedingfelds found themselves in debt.

 In 1952, Oxburgh Hall was given to the National Trust.
 It’s truly remarkable that the Bedingfelds were able to keep their home for so many centuries and through such turmoil.